shawdm/cricket-stats/README.md

 * ~What is Andrew Strauss's batting average?~
 * ~What Aussie has the highest batting average?~

-* Who has the highest batting average against New Zealand
+* Who has the highest batting average against New Zealand?
 * How many matches has Sachin Tendulkar played?

 * What Aussie has the highest batting average in an ODI?